 Fatal Fury plays like a traditional fighting game.
 The player has three attack buttons: Punch, Kick, and Throw.
 Each character have special moves whose input commands are shown during the course of the game (after every bonus round) as opposed to being given in an instruction card in the game's cabinet.

 The game introduced a unique and novel fighting game concept to the franchise: that fighters can fight on two different areas (known as "lines" or "planes") instead of just one.
 This allows characters to dodge attacks and projectiles completely rather than block them.
 While this was heavily expanded in later games, this game does not allow the player character to freely move among the lines.
 Instead, the player character can knock the opponent to the other area and follow up with a quick roll or a jump kick.
 Some stages have only one area, with the other area blocked off by obstacles (in which knocking the opponent into the obstacles bounce them back to the main area).

-After every two matches, the player is allowed to participate in a bonus round in which you arm wrestle a machine by mashing the punch button as fast as possible.
+After every two matches, the player is allowed to participate in a bonus round in which they arm wrestle a machine by mashing the Punch button as fast as possible.

-Fatal Fury is the only fighting game where if a second player joins in the middle of a fight, the fight is not interrupted so that the two players could battle.
-Instead, before the battle takes place, both players fight the CPU opponent in a two-on-one fight.
+Fatal Fury is the only fighting game in the series where if a second player joins in the middle of a fight, the fight is not interrupted so that the two players could battle.
+Instead, before the actual versus battle takes place, both players fight the CPU opponent in a two-on-one fight.